xajeel/mcp-course/chapters/chapter05/readme.md

 ## Summary

-You've successfully created a Gemini agent that can:
+we have successfully created a Gemini agent that can:
 - Connect to MCP servers
 - Use external tools intelligently
 - Provide detailed reasoning